b3nnb/azure_looker_cluster/README.md

 ## Get Started
 1. Open a shell and clone this repository
 2. Update the prefix variable at the top of the [azure.tf](https://github.com/drewgillson/azure_looker_cluster/blob/master/azure.tf) file.
->>> The purpose of the prefix is to prevent namespace collisions, there are several resources that get created with public URLs and if multiple people use this script without different prefixes, it could cause issues.
+> The purpose of the prefix is to prevent namespace collisions, there are several resources that get created with public URLs and if multiple people use this script without different prefixes, it could cause issues.
-4. Type `terraform init`
+4. Type `terraform init` and make sure there are no errors
 5. Type `terraform apply` and wait 5-10 minutes

 ## TODO